 Dog-Friendly Portland Breweries

-Plenty of Portland’s 75+ breweries cater to both two- and four-legged visitors, providing pooch-friendly patios and bowls of water for thirsty pups.
+Plenty of Portland’s 70+ breweries cater to both two- and four-legged visitors, providing pooch-friendly patios and bowls of water for thirsty pups.

 Kid-Friendly Breweries in Portland

-In a city with more breweries than anywhere else in the world, parents don't have to choose between their children and enjoying a good pint of beer.
+In a city with so many excellent breweries, parents don't have to choose between spending time with their kids and enjoying a great pint of beer.

 Under the shadow of North Portland’s iconic St. Johns Bridge, Occidental Brewing specializes in European-style beers.
-Stop by the brewery and taproom to taste their spectacular altbier or popular kolsch.
+Stop by the brewery and taproom to taste their spectacular altbier or the popular kolsch.